o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 The Asset Processor or Asset Processor Batch are responsible for processing source assets into product assets, which the Game Launcher consumes at runtime.

-1. Process your project's assets by following either one of the following instructions.
+1. Process your project's assets by following either one of the following instructions in your project's profile build directory.

     - Use **CMake** to build the Asset Processor Batch and its dependencies by specifying the `MyProject.Assets` target.
 After building, this command runs Asset Processor Batch and processes the assets.